-Preventive Security (PS) – PA
+Preventive Security (PS)

-The Preventive Security (PS) is an internal intelligence agency that was established to counter opposition to the PLO’s peace agreements with Israel, especially Hamas.
-The PS operates under the the Palestinian Authority's Ministry of Interior, but also appears to report directly to the president.
+Preventive Security (PS) is an internal intelligence agency that was established to counter opposition to the PLO’s peace agreements with Israel, especially Hamas.
+The PS operates under the Palestinian Authority's Ministry of Interior, but also appears to report directly to the president.
 It has grown to become one of the most powerful security forces.

-The PS works closely with the American CIA; in 2007, the PS in Gaza was supported by the CIA to retake control from Hamas by force.
+The PS works closely with the American CIA and Israeli security agencies.
+In 2007, the PS in Gaza was supported by the CIA to retake control from Hamas by force.
 It also coordinates closely with Israel’s Internal Security Agency in arresting, interrogating, and sometimes torturing Palestinians who are then arrested by Israel.
 In 2005, following Arafat’s death, and as part of the security sector reform process, the PS’s ‘Security and Protection Department’, or the so-called ‘Death Squad’, was dismantled.